For all media inquiries, please contact Amy Skinner, ECS Director of Communications, 303-299-3609 or email@example.com.

 John Ivey is the publications/distribution coordinator for ECS and also the lead person in the Central Services department.
 John attended the University of Colorado, the University of Colorado Denver, and holds a bachelor's degree in business with an emphasis in e-business from the University of Phoenix.
 Prior to ECS, he worked for 15 years in the printing industry.

 Amy Skinner joined ECS as the director of communications in September 2014.
 Prior to joining ECS she served as the director of communications with the Colorado Department of Education, where she was charged with supporting Colorado’s education goals and driving successful implementation of education reform efforts.
 Amy’s education experience also includes developing and executing communications and outreach strategies while working with Denver Public Schools.
 Her work has earned several awards for outstanding communication practices and has prompted various state and national organizations to seek her as a featured speaker for conferences and webinars.

 Kym Bloom Print/Web Designer

-Karen Kepler Associate National Forum and Event Manager
+Karen Kepler National Forum and Event Manager

 Heidi Normandin joined ECS in September 2008.
-She serves as the staff liaison to ECS officers and governance committees, helps plan and coordinate the annual commissioner meeting and National Forum on Education Policy, manages ECS commissioner appointments and oversees ECS press releases.
-Before joining ECS, Normandin worked at the UW-Madison Policy Institute for Family Impact Seminars, where she coordinated nonpartisan seminars for Wisconsin legislators and other policymakers on family issues.
+She serves as the staff liaison to ECS officers and governance committees, helps plan and coordinate the annual commissioner meeting and National Forum on Education Policy and manages ECS commissioner appointments.
+Before joining ECS, Heidi worked at the University of Wisconsin-Madison Policy Institute for Family Impact Seminars, where she coordinated nonpartisan seminars for Wisconsin legislators and other policymakers on family issues.
 She has experience in program evaluation, public policy analysis, researching the information needs of state legislators and meeting coordination.
-She earned her Master's degree in public policy analysis from the UW-Madison La Follette School of Public Affairs.
+She earned her master's degree in public policy analysis from the UW-Madison La Follette School of Public Affairs.

 Kathy Christie Vice President, Knowledge/Information Management & Dissemination